FatamaOkasha/Machine_Learning_Journey/README.md

 # Machine Learning Journey

-This repository showcases my Machine Learning projects and assignments.
+This repository showcases my Machine Learning projects and assignments in my masters degree in Ai

 ## Projects